pyokosmeme/FGtoAshes/WTF.md

 but even this is temporary. the vectoralists are mapping the rotation groups. they're learning the gauge symmetries. they're extracting the invariants.

 ```
-see you in the hypersurface, vector-cowboys
+see you in the hyperplains, vector-cowboys
 ```